SA5GI/kotuitui-website/readme.md

 ├── index.html          # Main HTML document
 ├── css/
 │   └── style.css       # Primary stylesheet
-├── js/
-│   └── main.js         # Main JavaScript file for interactivity
+├── script.js           # Main JavaScript file for interactivity
 └── img/
     └── ...             # Directory for all image assets

 Local Development
-As this is a static front-end project with no server-side dependencies, it can be viewed locally by following these steps:

-Ensure all project files (index.html, css/, js/, img/) are located within the same root directory.

-Open the index.html file in any modern web browser.

-Asset Notes
-Images: All images within the img/ directory are currently placeholders based on the initial design.
-These should be replaced with final, optimized assets for production.

-Fonts: This project relies on Adobe Fonts to render the "Gotham Narrow" typeface.
-The provided Adobe Fonts stylesheet link in the <head> of index.html must be active for the typography to appear as intended.
+Deployment
+This website is published using Netlify, a platform for hosting static sites.
+To view the live site, simply visit the deployed Netlify URL.

 This project translates a high-fidelity Figma design into a fully functional and interactive web experience, with a focus on clean code, responsive design, and a professional user interface.